-Note that the requirement for individuals to notify their employer of the fact that they have to self-isolate and the prohibition on employers knowingly allowing such individuals to attend the workplace also apply in respect of employees who are required to self-isolate for a 14 day quarantine period on return from overseas travel.
+Note that the requirement for individuals to notify their employer of the fact that they have to self-isolate and the prohibition on employers knowingly allowing such individuals to attend the workplace also apply in respect of employees who are required to self-isolate on return from overseas travel.
 (See our FAQs on ‘Managing employees during the pandemic’ for further details on quarantine requirements.)

 Alternatively, employers might wish to take the view that company sick pay is not payable in cases of self-isolation where an employee is not actually ill, on the basis that any company sick pay policy was not designed to – and does not – cover such circumstances.
 However, there may be practical difficulties with this, e.g. in relation to the medical evidence you can realistically demand in the current circumstances.
-In addition, such an approach may create employee relations issues and involve questions of contractual change.
+In addition, such an approach may create employee relations issues and involve questions of interpretation of the company scheme/contractual change.

 The Government has introduced a Test and Trace Support Payment scheme for individuals on low incomes who are required to self-isolate.
-This will be a one-off payment of £500, payable by the local authority.
+This scheme is currently set to run until 31 January 2021.
+It provides eligible individuals with a one-off payment of £500, payable by the local authority.
 Individuals will be eligible if they:

 - live in England;

-- have been asked to self-isolate by NHS Test and Trace, either because they have tested positive for Covid-19 or because they have recently been in close contact with someone who has tested positive;
+- have been asked to self-isolate by NHS Test and Trace or the NHS Covid-19 app, either because they have tested positive for Covid-19 or because they have recently been in close contact with someone who has tested positive;

 - cannot work from home and will lose income as a result of self-isolating; and

-- are currently receiving at least one of the following benefits: Universal Credit, Working Tax Credits, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.
+- are currently receiving, or are the partner of someone in the same household who is receiving, at least one of the following benefits: Universal Credit, Working Tax Credits, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.